 Employees in Kentucky are protected by numerous state and federal laws.
 When employees feel that their rights have been violated by an employer, they should immediately contact a Kentucky employment lawyer.

 If you need help with Kentucky Labor Laws, you can post your legal need on Upcounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on Upcounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on Upcounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.